gumaerc-testorg/21h.380j-fall-2013/content/pages/readings.md

 ---
 content_type: page
+description: This section provides the schedule of readings by session and information on course textbooks.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
-parent_uid: null
 title: Readings
 uid: 9bf9b92f-1f78-2ed7-d94a-6f2cb757ccc6
 ---

 Several of the readings have associated question sets to think about for class discussion.
-Please see {{< resource_link 580183fd-2a52-0727-5d9e-b486ee17fabe "Things to Think About" >}} for these questions.
+Please see {{% resource_link 580183fd-2a52-0727-5d9e-b486ee17fabe "Things to Think About" %}} for these questions.

 \[Capek\] = Capek, Karl. _War With the Newts_.
 Catbird Press, 1990.